schwarz-e/schwarz-e.github.io/github-setup.md

 ### macOS

-Open terminal and check to see if Git is already installed.
+Most versions of macOS already have Git installed.
+Open Terminal and check to see if Git is already activated.
+If Git is not installed, you can install the latest version from [GitHub](https://github.com/).

 ```bash
 brew install git